 Research and Pricing

 The first thing to do when selling anything on eBay is research.
 You can start by looking up the current market value for that item, what similar items have sold for in recent auctions or trades, and even how much time it might take you if there are no buyers currently bidding against each other.

 This will help ensure your price point reflects reality rather than hoping too high of one person who could end up being disappointed with their purchase because they overpaid!

 Choose the Right Platform

-Not everything secondhand sells for the best possible price on Craigslist.
+On Craigslist, not everything secondhand sells for the best price.
 The market may be better for your particular item if it’s furniture or other large items, like a car engine; however small pricey jewelry could command big bucks regardless of where you list them!